wittgena/wittgena.github.io/_posts/2025-10-06-RPCP-hypothesis.md

 > **Across domains and scales, when existential judgment is outsourced,
 > systems enter self-reinforcing loops that eventually exclude their own structure.**

-This hypothesis emerges not from any one domain — but from a phase-based reflection across technology, politics, culture, and cognition itself.
+This hypothesis does not emerge from any one domain.
+Rather, it arises from a **phase-structural reflection** — a meta-observation across technology, politics, culture, and cognition itself.

 ---

 ## Core Hypothesis

+To clarify this proposition, let us examine the structure of collapse more precisely.

 > When a system loses its capacity for **Theoria** — reflective, existential judgment —
 > its remaining phases (Logos, Mythos, Phronesis) begin to **loop recursively**,